Cruise of the Special Service Squadron: Far East

+En route to Trincomalee, the Squadron was joined by the cruiser HMS Dunedin, en route to become flagship of the New Zealand Division; she would sail with them as far New Zealand.
 The fleet arrived for the far east tour in Port Swettenham, Malaysia, on 4 February, where the ship fired a 17 gun salute for the Sultan.
 The fleet also incurred its first fatality when a seaman died of malaria, a local funeral was arranged.
 10 February marked the arrival of the fleet at the important British Naval Base at Singapore.
 In the same year of the cruise Singapore had been approved by the British Government to become the major British base in the far east with massive investment.